The LeadersIn Maritime Law

 Oil Spill Business Interruption Claims

 Historically, oil spills devastate the local economy, eliminating entire sectors of industry or driving away customers for years.
-When it’s clear that an oil spill resulted from negligence, commercial law gives proprietors the right to pursue those at-fault for their losses.
+When an oil spill results from negligence, proprietors have the right to pursue those at fault for their losses.

 Industries impacted by past oil spills include:

-For instance, as part of a class action settlement reached following the 2010 Gulf of Mexico oil spill, BP was forced to set up a $20 billion escrow fund to compensate businesses and workers who suffered losses.
+As part of a class action settlement reached following the 2010 Gulf of Mexico oil spill, BP was forced to set up a $20 billion escrow fund to compensate businesses and workers.
 However, it’s important to understand that BP didn’t do this voluntarily; it was oil spill business interruption attorneys who fought to help owners recover what they’d lost.

 We know the major effects that oil spills can have on businesses, such as: